bovinehero/new-employee-quiz/README.md

 ## Project Goals

 One of the big issues I face as an infrastructure engineer is the way in which people request new virtual machines, I never get all the details I need on the initial request and there tends to be some back and forth which wastes everyone's time.

-This project endevours to simulate the process of requesting a new Virtual Machine (VM) from the Infrastructure team.
+Thus this project endevours to simulate the process of requesting a new Virtual Machine (VM) from the Infrastructure team.

 ### User Goals
 + Should be able to order a new VM based on the offerings available